mustardgrain/tech-tips/kafka/custom-partition.md

 ## Coding the Custom Partitioner

+Once we have that running we can start coding.

-Now we code our partitioner.
+First, we code our partitioner.
 Our partitioner will take the values that we send from our producer and return the partition that that value would map to.

 ```
 package com.mustardgrain.blog;